dtao/PhilosopherDeveloper/source/posts/unbreaking-datamapper.markdown

 [^borrowing]: Which in turn borrows from the [official DataMapper documentation](http://datamapper.org/docs/validations).

 [^flaw-or-not]: I happen to agree with most of MacIver's points, so I do view DataMapper's API as flawed.
-But I'm also quite sure the library's developers had reasons for designing it that way--or anyway, I haven't seen any evidence to the contrary--so it's clearly debatable to some extent.
+But I'm also quite sure the library's developers had reasons for designing it that way---or anyway, I haven't seen any evidence to the contrary---so it's clearly debatable to some extent.
 Hence my use of quotes.

 [^developer-pushback]: As far as I can tell, the DataMapper team's reasoning for excluding validation errors from exceptions is that "\[the\] #save command can return false for reasons other than validations being invalid."
 This seems to me like an unfortunate case of [*the perfect is the enemy of the good*](http://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good).